What Are Starbucks Cup Sizes? (And What Each Size Means)

 A tall cup is 12 ounces and is comparable to a small one at most coffee shops.

 Tall cups are available for both hot and iced beverages.

-A short cup is only eight ounces, making it four ounces smaller than the tall cup, and is only available for hot beverages.
+A short cup is only eight ounces, making it four ounces smaller than a tall cup, and it is only available for hot beverages.